aaalexliu/portfolio-docs/src/docs/iot-monitoring/index.md

 After testing out an InfluxDB instance, queries that broken TSDB now ran with delays of only seconds.
 I originally picked Grafana as our visualization/dashboard solution because it was open-source, had a large, active community, and supported dozens of databases natively.

-We finished a lot more work building out scalable endpoints to process and write data to InfluxDB, and getting Grafana and its numerous plugins to work, but they were minor hurdles compared to the high-level architectural choices we made through this process of iteration.
-Thanks to cloud computing and startups like InfluxData, this startup now had slick, real-time proof-of-concept graphs and maps to show off to investors and potential clients.
+We did a lot of other work, such as building out scalable endpoints to process and write data to InfluxDB, and getting Grafana and its numerous plugins to work, but they were minor hurdles.
+Thanks to cloud computing and startups like InfluxData, this startup now had slick, real-time proof-of-concept graphs and maps to show off to investors and clients.

 ![D30BBEAC-AFB1-4B6B-8ACA-BD14C90C0D72.jpeg](D30BBEAC-AFB1-4B6B-8ACA-BD14C90C0D72.jpeg)